 There might be some additional requirements if you're from Cameroon, Egypt, Ghana, Hong Kong, India, Korea, Macau, Nepal, Nigeria, Pakistan, Saudi Arabia, Singapore, Thailand, and Vietnam.
 For more information, check out our complete step-by-step guide to SAT registration.

 If you choose to take the ACT, then you'll register through ACT, Inc. You can register and learn about your country's ACT test dates on the ACT website.
 Test dates are generally in September, October, December, April, and June.

 If there's no testing center nearby, you might be able to arrange special testing for yourself.
 Finally, make sure you're familiar what to bring and what to leave home on test day and have a sense of how many times you plan to take the ACT.
 For more information, check out our step-by-step guide to ACT registration.

 As you can imagine, all of this prepping and planning requires a significant amount of time.
 Since the college process starts at least a year before you actually send your applications, what should your timeline for test prep be?

 Your entire high school experience is part of your college application - the classes you take, the clubs and sports you join, and the work and volunteer experience you have.
-You also will likely include teacher recommendations, and maybe a school counselor recommendation, too.
+You also will likely include teacher recommendations.
 So apart from the SAT and ACT, your college preparation is something that you can work on throughout all four years of high school.

 Test prep is very important to do well on these tests, as they probably don't resemble tests you normally take in school.
 Prep will both reinforce the material and get you familiar with how the questions are worded and how to manage your time.